segmentio/segment-docs/src/getting-started/use-cases/guide.md

 ## Boost retention, upsell, and cross-sell

-The **Boost Retention, Upsell, and Cross-sell** business goal focuses on maximizing the value of your existing customer base.
+The **Boost retention, upsell, and cross-sell** business goal focuses on maximizing the value of your existing customer base.
 By analyzing customer behavior and preferences, you can create targeted strategies to encourage repeat purchases, introduce customers to higher-value products or services, and increase overall customer lifetime value.

 Key considerations for this goal:
-- Do you want to find more customers who share traits with your most valuable existing customerss?
+- Do you want to find more customers who share traits with your most valuable existing customers?
 - Are you looking to increase the frequency of purchases from existing customers?
 - Do you need to prevent churn among your high-value customers?
 - Do you need to personalize your upsell or cross-sell efforts?